Antipolo Cathedral

-The shrine attracts millions of pilgrims annually, especially during the pilgrimage season which commences with the believers walking from the Quiapo Church on April 30 to May.
+The shrine attracts millions of pilgrims annually, especially during the pilgrimage season from May to July each year.

 History

+Early churches

 The first missionaries of Antipolo were the Franciscans.
-The first church in Antipolo was built by the Society of Jesus under Rev. Juan de Salazar.
+The first church in Antipolo was built by the Society of Jesus under Juan de Salazar.
 The Jesuits administered the church from 1591 to 1768.
 The church was prepared for the image of Nuestra Señora dela Paz y Buen Viaje in 1632.
 However, the church structure was greatly damaged during the 2nd Sangley Rebellion (1639) and the earthquakes of 1645, 1824 and 1863.
 The church, meant to house the image of Our Lady of Peace and Good Voyage brought by then-Governor General Juan Niño de Tabora, was supposed to be built on a different plot of land.
 The church's present location was the site of the tipolo (Artocarpus blancoi), top which the image was found after mysteriously vanishing several times.

 The church was completed in 1632, but suffered severe damage in 1639 when the Sangley (Chinese) set fire to the church in a revolt.
 It was restored afterwards though it was damaged by the 1645 Luzon earthquake, and other earthquakes in 1824 and 1863.
-Nevertheless, the church became a popular pilgrimage site as many devotees paid reverence to Our Lady of Peace and Good Voyage, including Philippine national hero and polymath José Rizal, who visited the shrine as a boy with his father, Francisco Mercado, on 6 June 1868.
+Nevertheless, the church became a popular pilgrimage site as many devotees paid reverence to Our Lady of Peace and Good Voyage, including Philippine national hero and polymath José Rizal, who visited the shrine as a boy with his father, Francisco Mercado, on June 6, 1868.
 The pair went on pilgrimage to fulfill a vow Rizal's mother, Teodora Alonso, had made when she and the boy survived his delivery.

+World War II

+During World War II, the invading Japanese Imperial Army used the church as their garrison and arsenal.
+The Virgin of Antipolo image was safekept in a nearby kitchen; it was later exhumed and moved to Angono, Pasig, and Quiapo until its transfer on October 15, 1945, to its current location in Antipolo.

+Post-war reconstruction

 Towards the end of World War II in 1945, the church was destroyed by Allied bombardment meant to liberate the area from the Japanese imperial control.

-After the war, a campaign was organized to build a new church, with the fundraising committee headed by former First Lady Aurora Quezon and Antipolo parish priest, Francisco Avendano.
+After the war, a campaign was organized to build a new church, with the fundraising committee headed by former First Lady Aurora Quezon, and Antipolo parish priest Francisco Avendano.
 Architect José L. de Ocampo was commissioned to design the new shrine.
-The construction began in 1948 and completed in 1954.
+Construction began in 1948 and was completed in 1954.

-On 14 January 1954, the Catholic Bishops Conference of the Philippines declared the new Antipolo Church as declared the National Shrine to Our Lady of Peace and Good Voyage.
-The church was elevated to the status of cathedral on 25 June 1983, upon the canonical erection of the Diocese of Antipolo.
+On January 14, 1954, the Catholic Bishops' Conference of the Philippines (CBCP) declared the church as the National Shrine of Our Lady of Peace and Good Voyage, making it the first national shrine in the Philippines and Southeast Asia.

+The church was elevated to the status of cathedral on June 25, 1983, upon the canonical erection of the Diocese of Antipolo.